 This is the earliest age you can receive the state basic pension.
 Since 2010, State Pension Age for women has gradually increased to be equalised with that for men and reached age 65 in November 2018.

-State Pension age equalisation timetable for women
+Table 10: State Pension equalization timetable for women